Dead-end street: Australia

-In Australia, dead-end streets are signposted as and often referred to as a "No Through Road".
+In Australia, dead end streets are signposted as and often referred to as a "no-through road".
 Suffixes for these types of streets include "court", "close" or "place".
 The term "cul-de-sac" generally only refers to a reasonably short street with a bulbous end, or even only to the end portion.
 A long road that is a no-through road and terminates abruptly is usually called a dead end.
+In older suburbs, dead-end streets are sometimes suffixed as 'crescent' or 'avenue' on street signs.

 Canada

-In Canada, "cul-de-sac" is commonly used in speech but "no exit" or "no through road" is more common in road signs, especially in western Canada.
-In Quebec and Newfoundland, "Cul-de-Sac" is in far more common use, although Quebec is using "Impasse" too.
+In Canada, "cul-de-sac" is commonly used in speech but "no-exit" or "no-through road" is more common in road signs, especially in western Canada.
+In Quebec and Newfoundland, "cul-de-Sac" is in far more common use, although Quebec uses "impasse" too.

-France

-Cul de sac is French for 'bag-bottom'.
+Italy

+In Italy, terms commonly used in speech for dead-end street include strada senza uscita ("dead end road") and "cul-de-sac".
+Metaphorically, in Italy, the expression "cul-de-sac" is used to indicate an inextricable stalemate.

 New Zealand

-In New Zealand, dead-end streets are sometimes signposted as "No Exit", but are often not signposted at all.
+In New Zealand, dead end streets are sometimes signposted as "No Exit", but are often not signposted at all.
 The terms 'cul-de-sac' and 'dead end' have the same senses as in Australia.
-Similarly to Australia, residential cul-de-sacs with bulbous ends are often suffixed with "Place", abbreviated to "Pl" on street signs.
+Similarly to Australia, residential culs-de-sac with bulbous ends are often suffixed with "Place", abbreviated to "Pl" on street signs.

 United Kingdom

+However, as stated there, that article refers to closes as alleyways rather than dead end roads.

-In British English, the phrase "close" is generally used as a prefix for residential cul-de-sac roads, although several variants exist similar to those used in Commonwealth countries.
+In British English, the phrase "close" is often used as a suffix for residential cul-de-sac roads, although several variants exist similar to those used in other Commonwealth countries.